 Many parents are curious to know if they’re having twins!
-Seeing twins at the 6 week scan is definitely possible.
+Seeing twins at 6 weeks is definitely possible.
 The exact time twins can be detected depends on the type of twins, for example, if they’re identical (from one egg) or not.

 At this stage, the presence of two yolk sacs can be seen, and separate heartbeats distinguished.
 An ultrasound with twins will show the babies as two dark spots in the uterus.

 At this gestation, what the ultrasound technician is looking for is the size of a sweet pea.

 Normally during a pregnancy ultrasound, a baby is measured by CRL (crown rump length).
 This means the length from the top of your baby’s head to his or her bottom – limb measurements are not included.

 Because it’s very early, the diameter of the sac will be measured instead.
 At 6 weeks pregnant, the diameter of the gestational sac is normally around 10 millimeters, compared to 2-3 milimeters at 5 weeks of pregnancy.